maduce/defcad-repo/README.md

 # Files
 Welcome to DEFCAD, operated by Defense Distributed.
 This zip includes all the files we host.
-Go to www.defcad.com to fund DEFCAD
+Go to www.defcad.com to fund the new DEFCAD

 # Version
-3.9 (Kaneda)
+4.0 (Motoko)

 # Author
 DEFCAD